 From Volendam to Edam

 Edam is truly a hidden gem.
 It is equally as charming as Volendam, or perhaps more so.
-And, the best part – there are no tourists.
-We had this pretty little town all to ourselves.
+And, the best part – no tourists!
+We truly had this pretty little town all to ourselves.

 From Volendam to Marken